MehdiRezvandehy/Fine-tuning-GPT-for-Style-Completion/README.md

-# Fine-tuning GPT for Style Completion
+# Fine-Tuning GPT for Question Answering and Style Completion

 GPT (Generative Pre-trained Transformer) undergoes pre-training using a large text corpus called BookCorpus, comprised of 4.5 GB of text from 7,000 unpublished books.
 During pre-training, the model learns language patterns by predicting the next word in a sequence.
 After pre-training, GPT can be fine-tuned for specific tasks using task-specific datasets, adjusting parameters for tasks like classification or question answering.
 OpenAI has iteratively improved the GPT architecture, introducing models like GPT-2, GPT-3, GPT-3.5, and GPT-4, each trained on larger datasets with increased capacities.
 The widespread adoption of GPT models has significantly advanced natural language processing tasks in research and industry.
 Only GPT-2 is freely available on [HuggingFace](https://huggingface.co/gpt2).
 In this notebook, first `gpt2` few-shot learning is applied for sentiment analysis, question-answering and text summarization.
 Next, `gpt2` model is fine-tuned for
 "style completion", which refers to the ability of the model to generate text in a specific style.